-Dr. Michael J. Liptay is a professor of surgery and chairman of cardiovascular and thoracic surgery at Rush University Medical Center in Chicago, Illinois.
+Dr. Michael J. Liptay is a cardiovascular surgeon at Rush University Medical Center in Chicago, Illinois.
 He also serves as the leader of University Thoracic Surgeons, the most highly-trafficked minimally invasive thoracic surgery group in the Chicago area.
 His division also boasts the most experience with minimally invasive surgery techniques in the entire Midwest.

 Dr. Liptay is the author of more than 100 manuscripts, book chapters and scholarly reports and has delivered lectures to experts around the world about his cancer research.
 The main focus of Dr. Liptay’s research is the early detection, staging and prognosis of lung cancer.
 He is considered one of Chicago’s leading lung cancer experts and an innovator in the field of thoracic surgery.
 Recently, his team has been working on a serum blood test for the detection of lung cancer.